Our Top Pick

-The best and absolute way to find the right fertilizer for your evergreen tree is to conduct a soil test.
-This way, you’ll know exactly if your tree indeed needs fertilizer and what nutrients it needs.
+The best way to find the right fertilizer for your evergreen tree is to conduct a master soil test.
+This way, you’ll know exactly if your tree needs fertilizer or not and what nutrients it needs.
 But in general, slow-release formula fertilizers are found to work best for trees.

-Can I use a homemade evergreen tree fertilizer?
+Can I use a homemade DIY option?

 How about evergreen fertilizer spikes?

-Evergreen fertilizer spikes are super easy which makes it tempting.
-Unfortunately, they aren’t perfect.
+Evergreen fertilizer spikes are super-easy, which makes it tempting to use them exclusively.
+Unfortunately, they aren’t always perfect for your area.
 What they usually do is to deliver most of the nutrients to the roots directly around the spike.
 And what does it mean?

 Shop for affordable fertilizers at Fertilizer for LESS now!